AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

         Note that if you launch new gateways from your controller later, you must transfer the newly launched gateways to the Include List here.
 In addition, in your native cloud console, you must open your CoPilot security group for UDP 5000 from each newly launched gateway.

-About migrating data from one CoPilot instance to another
+About Migrating CoPilot Data
 ===========================================================

-Starting with CoPilot release 2.0 or later, you can migrate data from one (source) CoPilot instance to another (destination) CoPilot instance.
+Starting with CoPilot release 2.0.2, you can migrate data from one (source) CoPilot instance to another (destination) CoPilot instance.

-CoPilot data can be migrated within supported clouds and across clouds.
+Data migration is supported across regions, availability zones, and VPCs/VNets within the same cloud.
+In the current release, migration of CoPilot data is not supported across clouds.

 The data migrated includes the indexes shown in Settings > Index Management.
 The indexes are migrated from the data disk (volume) of the source instance to the data disk (volume) of the destination instance.
 Configuration data for CoPilot functions are also migrated, including but not limited to data for notifications, alerts, network behavior analytics configurations, threat IP configurations, and GeoBlocking configurations.

 You would migrate CoPilot data when uptaking a new CoPilot *image release* version.
 After launching a new CoPilot instance based on the new image release version, you would migrate data from the old instance to the new instance.
 You would also migrate CoPilot data any time you want to deploy a new instance of CoPilot and retain your data from the old instance.
-You can launch the new instance through any supported CSP marketplace portal, by using the controller UI (starting from Controller 6.7.1185 for AWS Cloud only), or by using Terraform scripts.
+You can launch the new instance through the same CSP marketplace portal as your existing instance, by using the controller UI (starting from Controller 6.7.1185 for AWS Cloud only), or by using Terraform scripts.

-Data migration is supported:

--   From a single **pre-1.5.1-image** deployment to a new **1.5.1-image** single deployment
--   From a single **1.5.1-image** deployment to a new **1.5.1-image** single deployment

 For instructions on migrating CoPilot data from a source to a destination instance, see "Migrate data from one CoPilot instance to another".